 You should now have the configuration file default.json on your computer.

 Open that file up in a text viewer and you’ll be able to see what’s inside.
 You can also open it from terminal by typing;

 We can now see the configuration of the tag.
-For information on what each configuration value does (and means) you should download the complete Developer’s Kit operating manual.
+For information on what each configuration value does (and means) a complete list is available on Arribada’s Horizon github repository.